anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

+* **Psalm 23** has no obvious strong connection with the other readings.
+A possible link with the Old Testament reading is, 'you have anointed my head with oil'.
+Or the psalm could perhaps be related to the blind man's experience of being led by Jesus.
 * **John 9.1-41** is about the blind man receiving sight, and includes, 'I am the light of the world'.
-The Pharisees are 'blind' in that they cannot see who Jesus is. **1 Samuel 16.1-13** is about recognising the Lord's anointed (David). **Psalm 23** could perhaps be related to the blind man's experience of being led by Jesus. **Ephesians 5.8-14** is about light and darkness.
+The Pharisees are 'blind' in that they cannot see who Jesus is. **1 Samuel 16.1-13** is about recognising the Lord's anointed (David). **Ephesians 5.8-14** is about light and darkness.

 ## Mothering Sunday